Exploits & Vulnerabilities

 That’s why most bad actors engage in cyber extortion only once they’re ready to be exposed, after they’ve already achieved other malicious goals such as exfiltrating data, setting up clandestine command and control structures, or selling access to other parties.

-Knowing this, many organisations are “shifting left” when it comes to cybersecurity: taking steps earlier in the threat lifecycle to prevent attacks, and implementing measures to detect breaches before they cause extensive harm.
+Knowing this, many organizations are “shifting left” when it comes to cybersecurity: taking steps earlier in the threat lifecycle to prevent attacks, and implementing measures to detect breaches before they cause extensive harm.
 This two-pronged ‘secure and defend’ approach is essential to the mitigation stage of the detect, assess and mitigate cybersecurity cycle.

 Understanding the cyber extortion lifecycle

 Once they have access, attackers move laterally to other devices and systems, working toward the most sensitive or highest-value assets.
-That typically leads to data exfiltration—syphoning off customer identities and payment information or other sensitive records for sale or further exploitation.
-These activities are carried out in secret to avoid detection, and ransomware is deployed only after attackers have wrung as much value as they can out of the organisation.
+That typically leads to data exfiltration—siphoning off customer identities and payment information or other sensitive records for sale or further exploitation.
+These activities are carried out in secret to avoid detection, and ransomware is deployed only after attackers have wrung as much value as they can out of the organization.

 Leaving cyber extortion to the end makes business sense since, according to Trend Micro’s Understanding Ransomware Using Data Science report, most victims don’t pay.
-(Those that do, however, effectively subsidise another six to 10 attacks.)
+(Those that do, however, effectively subsidize another six to 10 attacks.)
 In the minds of most bad actors, it’s better to succeed at other cybercrimes and leave a ransom on the table if it comes to it.